brokenhandsio/swift-webauthn-guide/README.md

 ### Introduction Structure:

 In this tutorial we will explore Passkeys.
 To be more specific, we'll explore how we can integrate the Swift WebAuthn library into a server-side Swift app.
 The process of registering and authenticating using Passkeys is pretty simple, but requires some back and forth between client and server.
-Therefor this tutorial is split into two separate parts:
+Therefore this tutorial is split into two separate parts:

 1. [Passkey Registration]()
 2. [Passkey Authentication]()

-To avoid starting completely from scratch and turning this blog article into a whole book, I prepared a small starter template which you can [download here](https://github.com/brokenhandsio/swift-webauthn-guide).
+To avoid starting completely from scratch and turning this blog article into a whole book, I prepared a small starter project which you can [download here](https://github.com/brokenhandsio/swift-webauthn-guide).

-Today I'll show you an example implementation for a standalone Passkey login, however it is also possible to integrate webauthn-swift along an existing, password-based, login.
+Today I'll show you an example implementation for a standalone Passkey login, however it is also possible to integrate webauthn-swift along an existing, password-based, login, for hardware based 2FA.

 What are Passkeys?
 Others already did a good job at explaining this, so why reinvent the wheel?
 Here is a quote from [passkeys.com](https://passkeys.com):